 - Consider a secured credit card.
 A secured credit card is one designed to help you build credit.
 Unlike a traditional credit card, a credit card issuer requires a deposit that helps establish your credit limit.
 As you repay your loan, it helps you build credit.

 - Review your credit reports.
 Credit reports can contain errors.
 If you have a mistake on your report, such as an incorrect balance reported, it could drop your credit score.
 To catch and fix any potential mistakes, review your credit reports from the major credit bureaus — Equifax, TransUnion and Experian — at least once a year by visiting AnnualCreditReport.com.

 Some lenders offer secured personal loans.
 Unlike an unsecured personal loan, it has an asset attached, such as a bank account or car, which a lender can seize if you don’t repay.
 This means it is less risky to the lender than an unsecured loan.
 As a result, you may have an easier time qualifying for one versus a traditional personal loan.

 Although it can be tough to qualify for a personal loan with a bad credit score on your own, some lenders offer bad credit loans.
 For example, some online lenders allow applicants to qualify with scores as low as 580.
 However, a major downside of these loans is that you could receive an interest rate greater than 35 percent.

 The bottom line

 If you’re having trouble qualifying for a loan on your own, enlisting a co-signer could be a viable option.
-However, before accepting the loan offer, sit down with your co-signer to have an honest discussion about the loan amount, terms and repayment plan.
+Before accepting the loan offer, have an honest discussion about the loan amount, terms and repayment plan with your co-signer.
 If you have contingencies in place, it’s less likely that your relationship will be at risk down the line.